aileot/ex-colors.nvim/README.md

   --- path included in `&runtimepath`.
   ---@type string
   colors_dir = vim.fn.stdpath("config") .. "/colors",
-  --- If true, the filter options like `included_patterns`,
-  --- `excluded_patterns`, and `relinker` are applied to the highlight groups
-  --- as they are last defined; otherwise, the highlight definitions are
-  --- lowered.
-  ---@type boolean
-  case_sensitive = true,
   --- If true, highlight definitions cleared by `:highlight clear` will not be
   --- included in the output.
 See `:h highlight-clear` for details.
   ---@type boolean